 Weapons Offenses Cases and Results in Texas

-UCW (Unlawful Carrying of a Weapon) DW (Deadly Weapon) UPF (Unlawful Possession of Firearm) May 2025 UCW Dismissed UCW Placed on Deferred Probation April 2025 Unlawful Carrying of a Weapon – Placed on Deferred Probation March 2025 Unlawful Carrying of a Weapon – Dismissed February 2025 Unlawful Carry of a Weapon – Dismissed January 2025…
+UCW (Unlawful Carrying of a Weapon) DW (Deadly Weapon) UPF (Unlawful Possession of Firearm) Weapons Charges (UCW) Criminal Defense Results for December 2025 Unlawful Carrying of a Weapon (UCW) – Dismissed Unlawful Carrying of a Weapon (UCW) – Motion for Speedy Trial granted and case dismissed Unlawful Carrying of a Weapon (UCW) – Conditional dismissal…

 What Is the Penalty for Driving on a DUI Suspended License?